rramoscabral/AZ-204---Training---Developing-Solutions-for-Microsoft-Azure/README.md

 Companion Material and Resources for Class Delivery by [**Ricardo Cabral**](https://www.rramoscabral.com).

-Training for Microsoft Official Course (MOC) AZ-204 - Training - Developing Solutions for Microsoft Azure
+Training for Microsoft Official Course (MOC) AZ-204: Developing Solutions for Microsoft Azure

 Azure DevOps professionals combine people, process, and technologies to continuously deliver valuable products and services that meet end user needs and business objectives.